House Salad (100 G)

 How to consume House Salad without glucose spikes

-Drink water before and during your meal to help with digestion and processing of carbohydrates.
+Drink water before eating to help with digestion and to manage hunger levels, reducing the chance of overeating.

 Discover